briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

     4. _(4)_ General clearing activities not related to construction.
-If such activities disturb one (1) acre or more, or are part of a larger common plan of development or sale disturbing one (1) acre or more, compliance with the Ohio EPA Construction Site General Permit and a full SWP3 are required.
+If such activities disturb one (1) acre or more, or are part of a larger common plan of development or sale disturbing one (1) acre or more, compliance with the Ohio EPA Construction Site General Permit and a full <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> are required.

-3. _(c)_ Activities disturbing 1/10 (one tenth) or less of an acre are not required to submit a SWP3 or an Abbreviated SWP3, unless required by the Village of Chagrin Falls Engineer.
+3. _(c)_ Activities disturbing 1/10 (one tenth) or less of an acre are not required to submit a <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> or an Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>, unless required by the Village of Chagrin Falls Engineer.
 These activities must comply with all other provisions of this regulation.\
 (Ord.
 2016-80.
 Passed 12-12-16.)

 ## 1355.06   Application procedures

-1. _(a)_ Soil Disturbing Activities Submitting a (SWP3): The applicant shall submit two (2) sets of the SWP3 and the applicable fees to the Village of Chagrin Falls and two (2) sets of the SWP3 and the applicable fees to the Cuyahoga SWCD as follows:
+1. _(a)_ Soil Disturbing Activities Submitting a <abbr title="Stormwater
+Pollution Prevention Plan">SWP3</abbr>: The applicant shall submit two (2) sets of the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> and the applicable fees to the Village of Chagrin Falls and two (2) sets of the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> and the applicable fees to the Cuyahoga SWCD as follows:

     1. _(1)_ For subdivisions: After the approval of the preliminary plans and with submittal of the improvement plans.